French ex-premier Villepin's appeal trial begins

-Two co-accused -- former deputy boss of aerospace giant EADS Jean-Louis Gergorin and former EADS employee and mathematician Imad Lahoud -- were jailed for 15 and 18 months respectively and fined 40,000 euros (60,000 dollars).
+His co-accused -- a former deputy boss of aerospace giant EADS, Jean-Louis Gergorin, and a former EADS employee and mathematician, Imad Lahoud, were jailed respectively for 15 and 18 months and fined 40,000 euros (60,000 dollars).

-The three defendants stated their names and monthly incomes -- 20,000 euros for Villepin -- before taking their seats for a hearing under presiding judge Christiane Beauquis.
-Villepin was not questioned further in Monday's hearing.
+The three defendants stated their names and monthly incomes before taking their seats for the hearing under presiding judge Christiane Beauquis.

 One name on the bogus list was Sarkozy, the ambitious finance and interior minister under president Jacques Chirac.
 Chirac had for years groomed Villepin as his heir to the Elysee.